Heather Davis Fitts,

 Heather is a native of Wilson, North Carolina.
 She started dancing at the age of three at Hunter’s Dance Studio where she began her training and teaching classes.
-She has been choreographing recital routines for the past ten years as well as teaching classes and holding dance camps.
 She graduated from Fike High School in May of 2002.
 In the fall of 2002, she entered East Carolina University and was very excited about continuing her dance career through college.
 In the Spring of 2003, she was accepted into the ECU School of Theatre and Dance Department.
 Through her four years of college She was chosen to perform in the Jazz Performing Group, and yearly Faculty Concerts.
 In 2003 she was awarded a scholarship from the ECU School of Theatre and Dance Department.
-She continued her training each summer by attending The Amercian Dance Festival at Duke University, New York City, and Boulder Jazz Workshop at Boulder University in Boulder, CO.
+She continued her training each summer by attending The American Dance Festival at Duke University, New York City, and Boulder Jazz Workshop at Boulder University in Boulder, CO.
 She graduated from ECU in May 2006 with a Bachelor of Fine Arts in Dance Performance with a concentration in Jazz.
 She opened Heather’s Dance, Inc in 2007.
 She continues her training each summer by attending workshops in New York City, NY and Raleigh, NC.
 She has always had a strong passion for teaching dance.
 Having students enjoy dance is Heather’s first priority